Were You Hit by a Cab in New York City?

 A motor vehicle's No fault coverage covers up to $50,000.00 in benefits, regardless of the severity of the injury, as follows:

-Other reasonable and necessary expenses - These are limited to $25.00 per day for up to one year.
-These can include the hiring of a housekeeper etc.;
+- Other reasonable and necessary expenses - These are limited to $25.00 per day for up to one year.
+These can include the hiring of a housekeeper, transportation to and from doctor visits, etc.;

 Please remember that No-Fault Insurance coverage does not cover the non-economic losses such as pain, suffering, mental anguish, loss of enjoyment of life, or wrongful death.
 These will be covered in a lawsuit, assuming that your injuries reach the required threshold of "serious injury" as defined by statute.